Skip to main content

 For more information on how rural loading and PICS funding can be used, as well as details on the college payment process, please refer to the following documents:

-The STP is offering education opportunities to STP trainees and STP Supervisors of Training (SoTs) during 2025/26 clinical year.
-These opportunities are available to CICM STP trainees and SoTs who are enrolled in the program between the 2022/23 to 2025/26 clinical years.
+The College offers a range of education opportunities to STP trainees and STP Supervisors of Training (SoTs).
+These opportunities are available to CICM STP trainees and SoTs who are enrolled in the program between the 2022/23 to 2026/27 clinical years.

 Inclusions for STP trainees and SoTs: